 Your client receives urgent mail from creditors and insurance companies– Criminals frequently target the elderly and, after obtaining your publicly listed USPS mailing address, they can harass individuals with false notification, bills, or requests for contact.
+Stop by your local post office, like this post offices in Chelsea to get more information on how to protect yourself, your loved one or client.
 Scammers who attempt to target a senior through the mail often target the individuals identity by exploiting their personal information, financial records, and medical data.

 Your client receives harassing phone calls– When dealing with fraudulent phone calls, scammers often pose as representatives from insurance companies, debt collection services, or government offices.
 They pose as an individual with authority and claim that money is owed or personal information must be disclosed.
 Criminals prefer to target the 5% of senior citizens who are vulnerable to accepting false identification, meaning caregivers should answer all phone calls.
 Although it may seem strange to a client, proper education and a respectful perspective can help you navigate the conversation.
 Remember, this is an attempt to help your client formally establish the credibility of the caller, and is a formality that gives both of you peace of mind.

 Your client becomes unable to access online accounts– Password theft, account hacking, data breaches, and viruses are common ways criminals disable user-access and obtain vulnerable data and personal information.
 In extreme cases, the fraudulently obtained information could be sold on the darkweb, or used by the thief to empty a bank account, apply for a personal loan, or accept benefits.
 If you suspect this, notify your client’s family immediately.

 Your client stopped receiving government benefits or insurance coverage–